-Thursday, August 25, 2022 - Cherokee Nation is now accepting applications for the 2023 Remember the Removal Bike Ride, which retraces the northern route of the Trail of Tears over a span of three weeks.
-Applications will be accepted until Sept.
-9.
+Wednesday, August 23, 2023 - The Cherokee Nation is accepting applications for the 2024 Remember the Removal Bike Ride, which retraces the northern route of the Trail of Tears over a span of three weeks.
+The deadline to submit an application will be Sept.
+15.

-Applications are available online at https://rtr.cherokee.org and require applicants to answer essay questions, provide references and more.
-Applicants must also be available for an interview once the application deadline has closed.
+Applications are available online at https://rtr.cherokee.org and require applicants to answer essay questions, provide references, and more.
+Applicants must be available for an interview once the application deadline has passed.

-“The Cherokee Nation is a proud supporter of the hard work and determination of young Cherokees who have a desire to learn more about our culture and our history while honoring our ancestors,” said Principal Chief Chuck Hoskin Jr. “It’s a life-changing event that tests the courage, strength, and personal perseverance of all the riders who are taking part in the journey.
-Bicycling across the northern route of the Trail of Tears will be a life-changing experience for the participants who are chosen for the journey.”
+“The Cherokee Nation is proud of its Remember the Removal Bike Ride program, which gives young Cherokees the opportunity and privilege each year to learn more about our culture and history while honoring our ancestors,” Principal Chief Chuck Hoskin Jr. said.
+“It’s a life-changing journey that will challenge the courage, strength and personal perseverance of all the riders who take part in it.
+And those who complete the bold trek across the northern route of the Trail of Tears will forever have the memories that will last a lifetime.”

 The Remember the Removal Bike Ride was created in 1984 as a youth leadership program.
 After a hiatus, the program was restarted in 2009.
-The Eastern Band of Cherokee Indians also joins the Cherokee Nation on the journey that begins in New Echota, Georgia.
+The Eastern Band of the Cherokee Indians also joins the Cherokee Nation on the journey that begins in New Echota, Georgia, and ends in Tahlequah, the capital of the Cherokee Nation.

 To qualify, applicants must meet the following criteria: